Learn how to make a DIY Lego Table with Storage and folding sides with the detailed tutorial and plans. This table is perfect for small spaces.

 - Cut 1.5″ squares out of the corners of the shelf using a jigsaw.

 - Apply edge banding to the edges of all the plywood.

 Edge banding is a thin plywood veneer with hot melt glue.
 This can be applied using a household iron.
 The extra overhang can be sanded off for a seamless look.

 I have recently started using the Diablo 5 in.
 SandNet Coated Assorted Discs, and I am a huge fan.

 They have a much longer life due to the net design, but even better, they can be cleaned with a vacuum or washed and reused!

 I was able to sand all the boards using 2 SandNet Coated discs (one 180 Grit and one 220 Grit).

-While applying edge-banding to the plywood, sanding discs get gummy and dirty a lot faster because of the adhesive.
-I used three 120 grit discs and rotated through, washing them in between.
-Each of the discs got washed and used twice.
-That’s a total of 3 discs instead of 6 or more that would have been used otherwise.
+While applying edge-banding to the plywood, sanding discs get gummy and dirty much faster because of the adhesive.
+I used three 120 grit discs and rotated through them, washing them in between.
+Each of the discs was washed and used twice.
+That’s 3 discs instead of 6 or more that would have been used otherwise.